| Picturing the Human (Body and Soul):A Reading of Blade Runner

 machine; but the resurrection of Rachael also records this director's

+conviction that the grain of film can indeed be opposed and worked against.
 What this means is that it is not just the fact of enframing but also

 the way that enframing is done which determines what becomes of the human